amey-SN/portfolio-blog/src/pages/projects/index.md

     - image: /img/project4.png
     - subheading: TextUtils
       text: >
-        A django project which can the given text into HTML .
+        A django project which can convert the given text into corresponding HTML code .
-        It generates the HTML code for the entered text which can be copied and also can be downloaded as an.html file
+        It generates the HTML code for the entered text which can be copied and also can be downloaded as an .html file

 ---